judka-uriel/uriel-book/uriel_en.md

 greater than the estimated number of stars in the Universe.
-It strikes the imagination by the abundance of diverse forms of life on Earth, where the most resilient differ in size from the largest polar bears, capable of swimming hundreds of kilometers in icy water, to microscopic [water bears](https://en.wikipedia.org/wiki/Tardigrade), capable of surviving in extreme conditions.
+It strikes the imagination by the abundance of diverse forms of life on Earth, where the most resilient differ in size from the largest polar bears, capable of swimming hundreds of miles in icy water, to microscopic [water bears](https://en.wikipedia.org/wiki/Tardigrade), capable of surviving in extreme conditions.
 Recently for an experiment they were sent to the Moon aboard the spacecraft